spettersson/splunk4patientprivacy/data_guide.md

 To create an add-on locally on your host, execute the following [bash script](https://github.com/spettersson/splunk4patientprivacy/blob/92e977ac752a40383dad873b391d34c68046172b/scripts/create_addon.sh).

-Subsequently, to define the sourcetype(s), go into `./defaulf/props.conf` on the right add-on and add a single stanza per sourcetype:
+Subsequently, to define the sourcetype(s), navigate to `<my_addon>/defaulf/props.conf` and add a single stanza per sourcetype:

 ```ini
 [<my_sourcetype>]